phpDocumentor/phpDocumentor/docs/PSR.md

 The @category tag is used to organize groups of packages together but is deprecated in favour of occupying the top-level with the @package tag.
-As such usage of this tag is NOT RECOMMENDED.
+As such, usage of this tag is NOT RECOMMENDED.

 #### Syntax